 Forklift Battery Charger Selection Guide

-With so many forklift battery charger manufacturers selling in the market, how is a savvy warehouse manager or purchasing agent supposed to know which charger is best for his or her company’s operation?
+With so many forklift battery charger manufacturers in the market, how can a savvy warehouse manager or purchasing agent know which charger is best for their company’s operation?

 Below, Warehouse IQ has provided a simple guide to selecting the best forklift battery charger and power solutions for your operation.

-How many shifts are you working your electric forklift?
-If you answer one shift, then the usual combination for electric forklifts is:
+How many shifts are your electric forklifts working?
+If your answer is one shift, then the usual combination for electric forklifts is:

 - 1 lift truck